KhartesViewer/scroll2zarr/README.md

     case, the calculations significantly slow down the conversion process.

-* **ranges**: This option is useful if you only want to extract a certain range of data from the TIFF files.
+* **ranges**: This option allows you to limit the xyz range of the TIFF data that will be converted.
 One reason you might want to do this is to test your parameters before committing yourself to a long conversion run.
+Ranges are given for the three axes, with commas separating the three ranges.

+    For example, `1000:2000,1500:4000,2000:7000`

+    The order is x,y,z
+    where the x and y axes correspond to the x and y axes in a single TIFF file, and z corresponds to the number of the TIFF file.
-The format along each axis is similar to the python "slice" format:
+    The format describing the range along each axis is similar to the python "slice" format:
     `min:max`, where the extracted data covers the range min, min+1, min+2, ...,
     max-3, max-2, max-1.
-Recall that the x and y axes correspond to the x and y axes in a single TIFF file, and z corresponds to the number of the TIFF file.

     As with the slice format, you can omit part of the range, so that `:5` is the same as `0:5`, `5:` is the same as 5 to the end, and `:` is the same as the entire range.
-This last example is useful when you only want to limit some of the ranges, for instance `:,:,:1000` will use the full xy extent of the first 1000 TIFF files.
+This last example is useful when you only want to limit the ranges on some of the axes, for instance
+    `:,:,:1000` will take the full xy extent of the first 1000 TIFF files.

-    The slice format permits a third parameter, the step size, but `slice-to-ome` only allows a step size of 1.
+    The python slice format permits a third parameter, the step size, but `slice-to-ome` only allows a step size of 1.

 * **first_new_level**: This option allows you to go back to an